-Upon arriving in Iceland, I chose to rent a car and go on a continuous road trip, starting in Reykjavik, the country’s capital, moving into the south and all the way to the opposite coast and back.
+Upon arriving in Iceland, I chose to rent a car and go on a continuous road trip.
+I started in Reykjavik, the country’s capital, and moved into the south and all the way to the opposite coast and back.
 This isn’t a must for seeing some of Iceland’s most stunning sights though.
-If you are under a time constraint, on a stopover, or would just prefer to have a home base, there are lots of amazing day trips within a two hour drive or less of Reykjavik.
+If you are under a time constraint, on a stopover, or would just prefer to have a home base, there are a lot of amazing day trips within a two hour drive or less of Reykjavik.
 I would rent a car, if possible, and do these on my own versus going with a tour group.
 The roads are easy to navigate and you will save money.
 Some of these are located along the Golden Circle route, a loop of some of Iceland’s most popular attractions, and can be combined as part of the same day trip.

 The Blue Lagoon is a geothermal spa and is a great way to start or end your Icelandic vacation.
 It’s fairly close to the airport and is a nice way to relax after getting off a long flight.
 The man-made lagoon is full warm water, rich in silica and sulfur, known for their amazing effects on the skin.
 Be sure to try the silica mud mask!
 I would recommend booking the comfort or premium packages.
 The latter, only if you are planning on eating at their restaurant, Lava, which was quite tasty.
 These packages are also great if you plan on enjoying a drink or two, since purchasing drinks outside of the package can be really pricey.
 Full spa services are also offered at an additional charge.
 The packages can seem a little high-priced, but in my opinion, totally worth it.
 Make sure you book everything in advance, including your admission.
 It does get busy and sells out.
 Packages start at $58.

 Gullfoss Waterfall and the Geysir Geothermal Area